modelab/grasshopper-primer/en/1-foundations/1-6/1_What is a Mesh.md

 ####1.6.1.1 Basic Anatomy of a Mesh

-What is the minimum amount of information needed to define a mesh?
 Grasshopper defines meshes using a Face-Vertex data structure.
 At its most basic, this structure is simply a collection of points which are grouped into polygons.
 The points of a mesh are called *vertices*, while the polygons are called *faces*.
 To create a mesh we need a list of vertices and a system of grouping those vertices into faces.

 ![IMAGE](images/1-6-1/02_basic-anatomy.png)
 >1.
-A list of vertices
+A list of vertices.
 2. Faces with groupings of vertices

 **Vertices**

 The vertices of a mesh are simply a list of points.
-Recall that in Grasshopper, a *list* is a collection of objects and each object in the list has an *index* which describes that objects position in a list.
+Recall that  a *list* in Grasshopper is a collection of objects.
+Each object in the list has an *index* which describes that objects position in a list.
 The index of the vertices is very important when constructing a mesh, or getting information about the structure of a mesh.

 ![IMAGE](images/1-6-1/03_vertices.png)
 >1.
-A list of points in Grasshopper
+A list of points.
+All lists in Grasshopper begin with an index of zero
 2. The set of points labeled with their index

 **Faces**